ContextLab/CDL-tutorials/testing/README.md

 ## Pytest tutorial

-+ Walk through these scripts in the followin order and and execute these commands in this folder:
++ Walk through the scripts in the following order and and execute these commands in this folder:

 + test_sample.py